-3 Wealth concentration 1873-2005
+3 Wealth concentration 1873-2006

 This section presents our main results.
 We begin by showing the long-run evolution of wealth concentration for groups in the top of the Swedish distribution over the entire period.
-Then we divide the 130 years into three subperiods based mainly on the observed patterns but also on instances of important structural changes.
-For the first period, the 1870s-1900s which roughly corresponds to the industrial take-off, we rely entirely on wealth tax data.
-In the subsequent period, the 1910s-1970s which covers the entire build-up and expansion of the Welfare State, we can compare results from estate data with wealth tax data, and, finally, in the period after 1980 when internationalization increased and capital flows were liberalized we also make use of our estimates of foreign household wealth as well as journalistic sources.
+Then we divide the 130 years into three subperiods based mainly on the observed patterns but also on instances of important structural changes in the Swedish society.
+For the first period, 1870-1910 which roughly corresponds to the industrial take-off, we rely entirely on estate tax data.
+In the subsequent period, the 1910-1980 which covers the entire build-up and expansion of the Welfare State, we can compare results from estate data with wealth tax data.
+Finally, in